DiogoRoch/SMA-Lboxd/README.md

 - **letterbox_anonym** -> this is the original dataset downloaded from kaggle at https://www.kaggle.com/datasets/rbertvmosi/letterboxd-ratings-14m
 - **m100_u200.csv** -> this is another type of sample where we only kept the top 100 movies and top 200 users.
 - **moviesR_usersA.csv** -> a sample where we took a random set of 500 movies and all users associated to them.
+- **augm_movies400.csv** -> a sample containing only movies with more than 400 ratings and all users that have rated them.

 ## **Structure of the notebooks**
 - In order to run our code used for our project, all notebooks we used are proposed in a numbered form which represents the order in which they are to be run.